Therapeutic Recreation (TR) Program Staff

-April Rosenthal, MS, CTRS – TR Unit Manager
+April Rosenthal, MS, CTRS, CPRP – TR Unit Manager

 Current Responsibilities: April supervises the Therapeutic Recreation Office in the Department of Parks and Recreation (DPR).
-She is responsible for oversight and management of programs for individuals with disabilities, along with inclusion support in general recreation programs.
-She started as a TR Programmer in 2010, and has been the Unit Manager since March 2015.
+She is responsible for the oversight and management of all the specialized adapted programs for individuals with disabilities, along with inclusion support services in general recreation programs.
+She started as a TR Programmer in 2010 and has been the section manager since March 2015.

-Education and Previous Experience: She graduated from Green Mountain College, VT with a BS in Therapeutic Recreation (TR).
-After 4 years in clinical TR at various rehab centers in Boston, she attended Southern Illinois University and graduated with an MS in TR Administration with a minor in Outdoor Education.
-She previously worked in Lakewood, CO as the manager for Recreation and Inclusion Services for Everyone (R.I.S.E.) program and prior to that as the Outdoor Adaptive Recreation Specialist at Cleveland Metroparks in OH.
-Before being promoted to the Unit Manager she worked as a Programmer II in the TR unit with an array of responsibilities including supervising adapted classes and social clubs, leading outdoor recreation programs, coordinating inclusion support, running social skills playgroups, offering ADA consultation and supervising and directing various summer camps.
+Education and Previous Experience: She graduated from Green Mountain College, VT with a BS in Therapeutic Recreation.
+After 4 years in the clinical setting at rehabilitation centers in Boston, she attended Southern Illinois University and graduated with an MS in Therapeutic Recreation Administration with a minor in Outdoor Education.
+She previously worked in Lakewood, CO as the manager for Recreation and Inclusion Services for Everyone (RISE) program and prior to that as the Outdoor Adaptive Recreation Specialist at Cleveland Metroparks in OH.
+Before being promoted to the TR Section Manager she worked as a TR Programmer with an array of responsibilities including supervising adapted classes and social clubs, leading outdoor recreation programs, coordinating inclusion support services, running social skills playgroups, offering ADA consultation, and supervising and directing specialized adapted summer camps.

-Up Close and Personal: April and her family currently reside in Annandale, VA.
-April’s favorite leisure activities are being outdoors in nature with her family, volunteering for anything to do with animal welfare organizations and a deep appreciation for the art of comedy, anything that makes her laugh and smile is a good thing.
+Up Close and Personal: April and her family currently reside in Virginia.
+April’s favorite leisure activities are being outdoors in nature with her family, volunteering and fostering dogs and cats through animal welfare organizations, cooking, creative arts and enjoying all things related to the art of comedy.

 703-228-4741 or Email